XuminGaoGithub/S-SSD/README.md

 #S-SSD(A lightweight object detection network for mobile robots by improving the SSD (Single Shot MultiBox Detector) network):

-#Authur：Xumin Gao (Institute of Robotics and Intelligent Systems, Wuhan University of Science and Technology, China)
+#Authur：Xumin Gao,, Lin Jiang (Institute of Robotics and Intelligent Systems, Wuhan University of Science and Technology, China)

 #It is a part of the paper: